 The Board's recommended new and replacement inland navigation project construction program includes projects eligible for 50% funding from the Inland Waterways Trust Fund.
-Using the eight prioritization factors previously discussed, these projects are listed in priority order, along with Board recommendations and comments.
+Using the eight prioritization factors previously discussed, these projects are ranked in priority order.
+The Board has no project recommendations for this category.
+The Inner Harbor Navigation Canal Lock Replacement project (1998 Priority No. 1) has moved to the Continuing Construction Projects category as funds to initiate construction were appropriated in FY 1999.